 According to state guidelines, the Work Plan and the comprehensive plan amendment must address the development of traditional and alternative water supplies, bulk sales agreements and conservation and reuse programs that are necessary to serve existing and new development for at least a 10-year planning period.
-FKAA has not yet adopted an updated Water System Master Plan.
+FKAA has not yet adopted its Water Supply Plan.